dhvakr/30DGCP-ChallengeLabs/Track1-CloudEngineering/1_Create-and-Manage-Cloud-Resources.md

 - gcloud compute forwarding-rules list
 ```
-> wait for some time let web servers to serve on frontend of HTTP(s) Load Balancer.
+> Wait for some time to let web servers to serve on frontend of HTTP(s) Load Balancer.